 First, we’re specifically talking about the role of product management, not similar but different roles like product marketing management (PMM) or technical partner manager (TPM) or project manager.

-Second, within the product management role, there are various “bands” that Google maintains.
-On the entry level, there are Associate Product Managers (APM), which are typically junior PMs hired directly out of undergrad or after 1-2 years of experience.
-On the senior end, there VPs of Product, which oversee large PM teams.
+Second, within the product management role, there are various “levels” that Google maintains.
+On the entry level - known as level 1 - there are Associate Product Managers (APM), which are typically junior PMs hired directly out of undergrad or after 1-2 years of experience.
+On the senior end, there VPs of Product known as level 10, which oversee large PM teams.
 This is what the core bands look like:

-The vast majority of product managers at Google are in the PM band, because the APM program is relatively small and run in cohorts and Google prefers to maintain a flat organization, meaning less slots for senior PMs.
+The vast majority of product managers at Google are in the PM band (levels 3, 4 and 5), because the APM program is relatively small and run in cohorts and Google prefers to maintain a flat organization, meaning less slots for senior PMs.

-In this post, we’ll focus on the PM level.
+In this post, we’ll focus on PM compensation (levels 3, 4 and 5).

-Base salary for the PM roles is often between $140K and $200K.
+Based on 250+ data points, Levels FYI data shows that the base salary for the PM roles is often between $145K and $205K.